codatio/codat-docs/docs/auth-flow/customize/set-up-redirects.md

 1. In the **Redirect URL** box, enter a base URL along with the reserved parameters you want to use to build the redirect.
 To add a parameter, wrap it in curly braces.
 For example: `https://redirect.site/{sourceType}/?flow=Codat&statuscode={statusCode}&errormessage={errorMessage}`
 2. If you use the redirect parameter values shown above, your customer is redirected to: `https://redirect.site/accounting/?flow=Codat&statuscode=403&errormessage=User%20cancelled`.

-:::Note Availability of reserved query parameters
+:::note Availability of reserved query parameters

 Please note that the names of the parameters listed in the table below are currently available for the following platforms:
 **accounting**: FreeAgent, Freshbooks, Microsoft Dynamics 365 Business Central, MYOB AccountRight, Pandle, Quickbooks Online, Sage Business Cloud, Wave